melissawen/melissawen.github.io/_posts/2023-08-21-amd-steamdeck-colors.md

 Color is a visual perception.
 Human eyes can detect a broader range of colors than any devices in the graphics chain.
-Since each device can generate, capture or reproduce a specific subset of colors and tones, color management controls color conversion and calibration across devices to ensure a more accurate and consistent color representation.
+Since each device can generate, capture or reproduce a specific subset of colors and tones, color management controls color conversion and calibration across devices to ensure a more consistent color reproduction.
 We can expose a GPU-accelerated display color management pipeline to support this process and enhance results, and this is what we are doing on Linux to improve color management on `Gamescope/SteamDeck`.
 Even with the challenges of being external developers, we have been working on mapping `AMD GPU color capabilities` to `the Linux kernel color management interface`, which is a combination of DRM and AMD driver-specific color properties.
 This more extensive color management pipeline includes `pre-defined Transfer Functions`, `1-Dimensional LookUp Tables (1D LUTs)`, and `3D LUTs` before and after the plane composition/blending.

 ---